ishanjmukherjee/ishanjmukherjee.github.io/README.md

 ## New posts checklist

-[Gwern-style](https://gwern.net/about#writing-checklist), I have made a checklist for the "things look correct" step:
+[Gwern-style](https://gwern.net/about#writing-checklist), I have made a checklist for the "things look correct" step above:

 - Upload images to /assets/images
 - Form image captions correctly.